inngest/inngest/examples/google-process-images/README.md

 1. `user/profile.photo.uploaded` event is received
 2. ➡️ Run [steps/safety-check](steps/safety-check) to check image safety
 3. If image **is** deemed safe:
-   - ✅➡️ Run [steps/process](steps/process) to create different image sizes
+   - ✅➡️ Run [steps/process](steps/process) to create different image sizes and upload them to Google Cloud Storage
 4. If image **is not** deemed safe:
    - ⚠️➡️ Run [steps/alert](steps/alert) to warn that the user has uploaded something unsafe